 Note 1: Invaluable tools for chicken that comes out perfectly every time:

-1. Food scale: A food scale can be incredibly helpful when it comes to ensuring chicken breasts are even sizes.
-Weighing your chicken ensures that each piece cooks evenly, since you can make sure all of the pieces are roughly the same size.
+1. Food scale: A food scale can be incredibly helpful for making sure chicken breasts are even sizes.
+Weighing your chicken ensures that each piece cooks evenly since you can make sure all of the pieces are roughly the same size.

 3. Cast-iron frying pan: A cast-iron skillet is a great tool for searing your chicken breasts before they go in the oven.
-Searing the chicken helps develop a nice crust on the outside, which can help lock in moisture and flavor.
-A cast iron skillet is especially useful because it can go from the stovetop to the oven, which means you can use the same pan for the whole cooking process.
+Searing the chicken helps develop a nice crust on the outside, which locks in moisture and flavor.
+A cast-iron skillet is especially useful because it can go from the stovetop to the oven, letting you use the same pan for the whole cooking process.

 4. Meat thermometer: A meat thermometer is an essential tool for ensuring that your chicken is cooked to the proper temperature.